• Skip to primary navigation

 4. Walks Outside

 Frequent walks to public parks and gardens can give your child many opportunities to observe the natural world up close.
-Importantly, your walks can give your child an early appreciation for the benefits of exercise, which might later help them achieve a lifestyle that is both healthy and intellectually sound.
+Importantly, your walks can provide your child with an early appreciation for the benefits of exercise, which might later help them achieve a healthy, intellectually sound lifestyle.

 5. Music and Dance

-Early exposure to musical activities can help with body coordination and allow your child to develop a sense of timing and rhythm.
+Early exposure to musical activities can improve body coordination and help your child develop a sense of timing and rhythm.
 If you have a guitar or a keyboard collecting dust somewhere, take it out and have your child try it on for size.
 Alternatively, you can play some music and encourage your child to dance with you.

 Teacher At Montessori School Reading To Children At Story Time